Water damage: Causes

+Climate Change and Emerging Trends

+Global insured losses from floods, storms, and inland water damage reached roughly US $140 billion in 2024, the third-highest annual total on record, with weather-related events accounting for about 97 percent of those losses.
+Year-over-year claim volumes jumped 15-25 percent in Gulf Coast states, Midwest river corridors, and the Northeast, driven by more intense rainfall and aging infrastructure.
+In response, insurers are tightening underwriting criteria while offering premium discounts or grants for homes equipped with leak sensors, auto shut-off valves, or reinforced flood barriers.
+Concurrently, FEMA’s NFIP is modernizing flood maps using forward-looking climate data and revising policy terms to encourage mitigation investments.

 Categories

 There are three basic categories of water damage, based on the level of contamination.

-Category 1 Water - Refers to a source of water that does not pose substantial threat to humans and classified as "clean water".
-Examples are broken water supply lines, tub or sink overflows or appliance malfunctions that involves water supply lines.
+Category 1 Water - Refers to a source of water that does not pose a substantial threat to humans.
+Examples are broken water supply lines, tub or sink overflows or appliance malfunctions that involve water supply lines.

 Category 2 Water - Refers to a source of water that contains a significant degree of chemical, biological or physical contaminants and causes discomfort or sickness when consumed or even exposed to.
-Known as "grey water".
 This type carries microorganisms and nutrients of micro-organisms.
 Examples are toilet bowls with urine (no feces), sump pump failures, seepage due to hydrostatic failure and water discharge from dishwashers or washing machines.

-Category 3 Water - Known as "black water" and is grossly unsanitary.
+Category 3 Water is grossly unsanitary.
 This water contains unsanitary agents, harmful bacteria and fungi, causing severe discomfort or sickness.
-Type 3 category are contaminated water sources that affect the indoor environment.
 This category includes water sources from sewage, seawater, rising water from rivers or streams, storm surge, ground surface water or standing water.
-Category 2 Water or Grey Water that is not promptly removed from the structure and or have remained stagnant may be re classified as Category 3 Water.
-Toilet back flows that originates from beyond the toilet trap is considered black water contamination regardless of visible content or color.

-Classes

-Class of water damage is determined by the probable rate of evaporation based on the type of materials affected, or wet, in the room or space that was flooded.
-Determining the class of water damage is an important first step, and will determine the amount and type of equipment utilized to dry-down the structure.